janotaz/kcc/README.md

 What is much easier to hear is about implementations of similar systems in languages such as C++ or Java that involve thousands of lines of code written by large teams and built on top of complex library stacks and even more complex infrastructure.
-What these guys are not allowed to tell tou is that the projects they are working on are way over budget, totally past deadline and implementing an an utterly outdated spec.
+What these guys are not allowed to tell you is that the projects they are working on are way over budget, totally past deadline and implementing an utterly outdated spec.

-In comparision, a typical k solution is at least several factors of magninude less code, usually implemented by a small team or even a single individual, rarely requires external dependencies and is usually *complete on time*.
-The platform is not free and is not not cheap, but the k paradigm enables unprecedented efficiency and ease of prototyping, development, testing, deployment and support of highly efficient and robust systems that quickly return the investment.
+In comparison, a typical k solution is at least several factors of magnitude less code, usually implemented by a small team or even a single individual, rarely requires external dependencies and is usually *complete on time*.
+The platform is not free and is not cheap, but the k paradigm enables unprecedented efficiency and ease of prototyping, development, testing, deployment and support of highly efficient and robust systems that quickly return the investment.